$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Experimental Setup

 We demonstrate \muplan~on both the $\textsc{en}\rightarrow \textsc{all}$ and $\textsc{all}\rightarrow \textsc{en}$ tasks and compare it with a number of different modeling approaches.

-\paragraph{Machine Translation} A common approach to cross-lingual summarization is to use a pipeline approach that relies on machine translation.
-Machine translation can be used in two ways: $(i)$ first translate the original document into the target language and then summarize the translated document or $(ii)$ first summarize the original document and then translate the summary \cite{ouyang-etal-2019-robust,wan-etal-2010-cross,ladhak-etal-2020-wikilingua}.
-We denote the former approach as \textsc{translate-train} and the latter as \textsc{translate-test}.
-We perform the machine translation with Google Translate.
+\paragraph{Machine Translation} A common approach is to adopt a machine translation-based pipeline which can be used in two ways: (a) first translate the original document into the target language and then summarize the translated document or (b) first summarize the original document and then translate the summary \cite{ouyang-etal-2019-robust,wan-etal-2010-cross,ladhak-etal-2020-wikilingua}.
+We denote the former approach as Translate-train (TR$_{train}$) and the latter as Translate-test (TR$_{test}$).
+We perform machine translation with Google Translate.

-Previous work \cite{kramchaninova-defauw-2022-synthetic,vu-etal-2022-overcoming} has highlighted various limitations with these approaches such as $(i)$~their dependence on the quality of available machine translation systems in a given language and in turn the availability of high-quality parallel data, $(ii)$~a potential misalignment of the data after translation, and $(iii)$~translationese artifacts \cite{clark-etal-2020-tydi}.
+Previous work \cite{kramchaninova-defauw-2022-synthetic,vu-etal-2022-overcoming} has highlighted various limitations with these approaches such as dependence on the quality of available machine translation systems in a given language and in turn the availability of high-quality parallel data, a potential misalignment of the data after translation, and translationese artifacts \cite{clark-etal-2020-tydi}.

-\paragraph{End-to-end Cross-lingual Summarization} This approach consists of directly fine-tuning on the cross-lingual data.
-It matches the one described in \citet{perez-beltrachini-lapata-2021-models}.
-We denote this approach as \textsc{baseline}.
-This approach avoids the potential error propagation problem of machine translation pipeline systems.
+\paragraph{End-to-end Summarization} This approach, which we denote as \textsc{e2e}, directly fine-tunes a multilingual pretrained model on the cross-lingual data \cite{perez-beltrachini-lapata-2021-models}.
+It does not incorporate a planning component, but avoids the potential error propagation problem of machine translation pipeline systems.